 - Respiratory Issues (such as vomiting)

 Treatment options are different for dogs and cats.
 Never share the same treatment option for pets, as each preventative is created specifically for each species/breed.
 If your pet contracts heartworm, here are more details about the three-step, year-long process to overcome the infection.

-Depending on your pet’s lifestyle, size and activity will factor into which prevention is best for their needs.
+Your pet’s lifestyle, size, and activity will factor into which prevention is best for their needs.
 The best first step is to talk with your vet to find what makes sense.
 Emancipet’s veterinary team can help you find an affordable solution to help your pet stay heartworm-free all year long.
 Find our pricing and services including heartworm treatment here.